vita-student-projects/2DCarPoseEstimation-Group57/README.md

 `What are the experiments you conducted?
 What are the evaluation metrics?`

+We decided to find the best model backbone to adapt with the new dataset that we decided to use (see info below) so we took our attention to the shufflenet of openpifpaf and the hr-former.
+We made some training run with this two backbones and we have evalutated with a testset to find the best one to continue with.
+To perform wich model is the best, we used some metrics:

+The keypoint detection task COCO is scored like an object detection task, with average precision (AP) and average recall (AR)

+- Average Precision (AP):
+AP measures the accuracy and precision of the model's predictions for a specific category, such as a keypoint or an object class.
+It calculates the precision at different levels of recall by varying a threshold for considering a prediction as a true positive.
+AP ranges from 0 to 1, where a higher value indicates better performance.
+- Average Recall (AR):
+AR measures the model's ability to detect instances of a specific category at various levels of precision.
+It calculates the recall at different levels of precision by varying a threshold for considering a prediction as a true positive.

+AP and AR are in range from 0 to 1, where a higher value indicates better performance.

+ - We used also the Mean Pixel Error and Detection Rate to choose the best model.

 # Dataset

 We use the dataset used in Occlusion-Net, CarFusion, that consists of 5 videos of cross street intersection with cars running through it and from which frames have been turned into jpg images and annotated.